Skip to main content

 Open

 EPA partially concurred with this recommendation and said it would take steps to implement it.
-When we confirm what actions EPA has taken in response to this recommendation, we will provide updated information.
+As of February 2024, we continue to monitor actions EPA plans to take to address this recommendation.

 Environmental Protection Agency The Administrator of EPA should assess the effect of small refinery exemption decision timing on the benefit provided to small refineries, as well as the effect on fuel markets, and reconsider petition requirements, such as that of three quarters of current year financial information.
 (Recommendation 7)